-Once you've created the list, make sure you add reoccurring due dates!
-For example, every 2 weeks the task "Update QuickBooks" is added to my daily tasks.
-Every month "Record social media stats".
-Take a peek at some of my tasks below (click to make it larger).
+Once you’ve created the list, make sure you add reoccurring due dates!
+For example, every 2 weeks the task “Update QuickBooks” is added to my daily tasks.
+Every month “Record social media stats”.
+Take a peek at some of my tasks below.

 The internet is an awesome place these days.
 Automation is super simple with free tools.
-If you're still updating all your profile pictures manually, sending important emails to your todo list as they come, or using more than one to do app, you need to hire some robots to your team.
+If you’re still updating all your profile pictures manually, sending important emails to your to-do list as they come, or using more than one to-do app, you need to hire some robots for your team.
 Below are my three favorites.

-If This Then That was one of my first tools that allowed me to automate some tasks.
-The first thing I did, set my Instagram posts to automatically share on twitter as native images.
+If This Then That was one of the first tools that allowed me to automate some tasks.
+The first thing I did, was set my Instagram posts to automatically share on Twitter as native images.
 There are a million things you can do with this tool.
 Check out what applets you can make here.

 This tool is free for up to 100 uses per month, so I only use this, for one thing, sending my blog comments to ToDoist.
 Anytime someone posts a new comment on my site, I get a task added to my day that reminds me to respond.
 This way I don’t ever miss your comments and I can give answers quickly.
 Of course, there are a ton of other zaps as well.
 Check out what you can do on Zapier.

 This is a newer tool I discovered, but I use this one to move all my Asana tasks into ToDoist for me.
-There's a ton of options on this site as well, so sign up and give it a look.
+There are a ton of options on this site as well, so sign up and give it a look.
 Get started with integromat now.

 By using these three tools I’ve been able to cut out 4 of the tasks I was doing almost every single day.
 This has saved me a ton of time, and because it works automatically, I don’t even have to think about it.